Diseases of the Thoracic Aorta

 Anatomy of the Thoracic Aorta

-To understand thoracic aortic disease, it is helpful to understand the parts of the thoracic aorta.
+To understand thoracic aortic disease, including thoracic aortic aneurysm and dissection, it is helpful to understand the parts of the thoracic aorta, including:

 Thoracic aortic aneurysms develop slowly and are typically without symptoms (asymptomatic).
 However, if symptoms are present, they may include: